Travel Kuoni

 A quick stop at Hobbiton also turned out far better than expected.
 “It wasn’t on my tick list, but the behind-the-scenes stories were brilliant.
 It would be a shame to miss if you’re on the North Island.”

-Further east in the art deco city of Napier, a food and wine tour (recommended by Kim) became an impromptu afternoon with a local guide who knew everyone in town.
+Further east in the art deco city of Napier, a food and wine tour (recommended by Kim) became an impromptu morning with a local guide who knew everyone in town.
 “It ended up being a highlight,” Chris says.
-“We went off track to his favourite haunts, and I got a real feel for Napier's close-knit community.”
+“We went off track to his favourite haunts and I got a real feel for Napier and North Havelock's close-knit communities.”

 What surprised him most about the north wasn’t just the variety, but how remarkable the drives were between each stop.
 “I’d assumed the South Island was the headline act for scenery,” he admits, “but the north more than held its own.”